 The employment readiness service includes transportation furnished by the provider during the course of the service.
-While the State Plan includes a transportation benefit, and providers under that benefit are capable of transporting IFS Waiver individuals, this benefit is only used by IFS waiver beneficiaries to reach the employment readiness site.
+While the State Plan includes a transportation benefit, and providers under that benefit are capable of transporting persons enrolled in the IFS waiver, this benefit is only used by persons in the IFS waiver to reach the employment readiness site.
 This is because the State Plan transportation benefit cannot not provide real-time services dedicated to a particular provider's needs.
 State Plan transportation services are coordinated by a nonemergency medical transportation broker.
-The service must be reserved in advance, and trips often include other non-IFS waiver beneficiaries on their way to a variety of destinations.
-As a result, it is not practical for a beneficiary to rely on transportation arranged by the broker during an episode of an employment readiness service.
+The service must be reserved in advance, and trips often include other non-IFS waiver persons on their way to a variety of destinations.
+As a result, it is not practical for a person to rely on transportation arranged by the broker during an episode of an employment readiness service.
 The employment readiness service covers such transportation, and it is separate and distinct from the State Plan transportation service generally.